dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

 >Note:
 >
 >- Android Studio 4.2 is used here in this guide.
->- You can get the source code of the HelloWord app [here](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/HelloWorld).
+>- You can get the complete source code from [Android HelloWorld Sample](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/HelloWorld).

 ### Create a New Project